 6 ways to deal with anxiety before an interview

 This is one of the best things to help pre-anxiety nerves.
 If you know your stuff, there will be plenty to say and very few awkward silences!
-It may help to pretend a friend is an employer and do a mock-interview.
-Compliment their company, tell them what you found out about them and even propose some new ideas.
+It may help to pretend a friend is the employer and do a mock-interview.
+Compliment their company, tell them what you found out about them, and even propose some new ideas!

 It’s a two-way street when it comes to interviews.
 They may be looking for the right candidate to fit them, but you are also looking for the right employer to suit you.
 Ask them questions.